 For U.S. Students, Teachers, Educational Administrators, and Independent Scholars

-Location: Language Center, Universitas Kristen Satya Wacana (UKSW) in Salatiga, Central Java, Indonesia
+Location: Language Training Center (LTC), Universitas Kristen Satya Wacana (UKSW) in Salatiga, Central Java, Indonesia

 University website: http://ltc.uksw.edu/

-This immersion program focuses on advanced-level language acquisition and consists of a structured academic program of four hours of language instruction four mornings/week and two-three hours of task-based activities one afternoon per week plus a group field trip on Friday.
-One weekend will feature an excursion to a cultural site in Java outside Salatiga.
+This immersion program focuses on advanced-level Indonesian language acquisition.
+The program consists of a structured academic program of four hours of language instruction four mornings per week and two-three hours of arts and cultural activities one afternoon per week plus a weekly field trip.
+One weekend will feature a cultural or scenic excursion in Central Java outside Salatiga.

-Instruction is given in small individualized groups taught by in-country language teachers who have extensive experience teaching Indonesian as a foreign language.
-Topics for instruction are theme-based and include education, culture, history, literature, arts, economics, political issues, and globalization.
+Instruction is given in small-individualized groups taught by in-country language teachers who have extensive experience teaching Indonesian as a foreign language.
+Topics for instruction are theme-based and include education, language and culture, history, literature, arts and performance, economics, political and social issues, environment and globalization.
 One topic is discussed each week.

 Note: Although Advanced Indonesian Abroad is widely recognized as a formal academic program, participants do not receive academic credit for their participation.
 The program can provide a transcript for students who wish to request academic credit from their home campuses.